Height:

 Modern

-structures are designed to resist fire
+structures are designed to resist fire for a specific

-Safety features such as fire retarding
+length of time.
+Safety features such as fire

-materials and sprinkler systems help to
+retarding materials and sprinkler systems help to

-contain fires, help extinguish flames,
+contain fires, help extinguish flames, or prevent steel

-excessively high temperatures.
+from being exposed to excessively high temperatures.

-This gives occupants time to escape and
+This gives occupants time to escape and allow fire

-blazes, before the building is
+fighters to extinguish blazes, before the building is

 catastrophically damaged.

-is possible that the blaze, started by
+It is possible that the blaze, started

-jet fuel and then engulfing the contents
+by jet fuel and then engulfing the

-of the offices, in a highly confined
+contents of the offices, in a highly

-area, generated fire conditions
+confined area, generated fire conditions

 significantly more severe than those